freenas/freenas-docs/userguide/jails.rst

   used for storage on the %brand% system.

-* **Destination:** select an **existing, empty** directory within the jail to link to the "Source" storage area.
-If that directory does not exist yet, enter the desired directory name and check the "Create directory" box.
+* **Destination:** select an **existing, empty** directory within the jail to link to the :guilabel:`Source` storage area.
+If that directory does not exist yet, enter the desired directory name and check the :guilabel:`Create directory` box.

 Storage is typically added because the user and group account associated with an application installed inside of a jail needs to access data stored on the %brand% system.
-Before selecting the "Source", it is important to first ensure that the permissions of the selected directory or dataset grant permission to the user/group account inside of the jail.
+Before selecting the :guilabel:`Source`, it is important to first ensure that the permissions of the selected directory or dataset grant permission to the user/group account inside of the jail.
 This is not the default, as the users and groups created inside of a jail are totally separate from the users and groups of the %brand% system.

 So the workflow for adding storage usually goes like this: